IF I WOULD LOSE MY VOICE

 The piece contains spoken english.

-Other performances: May 26, 28 and 29 at 7 pm.
-An artist talk is to be held after the performance on Tuesday 26.5.
+An artist talk is to be held after the performance on 17.8.

 Performers: Andrius Katinas, Sanna Kekäläinen and Janne Marja-aho